fastforwardlabs/mdffreport13/src/02-background.md

 ![](figures/ff13-11.png)

-Constructing a useful causal model of churn is a complex undertaking, requiring both deep domain knowledge and a detailed technical understanding of causal inference.^[ Alas, it requires a far more detailed technical knowledge than we can provide in this report.
+Constructing a useful causal model of churn is a complex undertaking, requiring both deep domain knowledge and a detailed technical understanding of causal inference.^[Alas, it requires a far more detailed technical knowledge than we can provide in this report.
 We recommend the textbook [Causal Inference in Statistics: A Primer](http://bayes.cs.ucla.edu/PRIMER/) for a succinct introduction to Structural Causal Models.
 An abbreviated overview, ([Causal Inference in Statistics: An Overview](https://ftp.cs.ucla.edu/pub/stat_ser/r350.pdf)) is freely available as a PDF.
-The textbook [Elements of Causal Inference](https://mitpress.mit.edu/books/elements-causal-inference) (available through Open Access) also covers structural causal models, with additional links to machine learning.]
-In Chapter 3, we will discuss some techniques that are bridging the gap between a full causal model and the supervised learning setup we use in problems like churn prediction.
+The textbook [Elements of Causal Inference](https://mitpress.mit.edu/books/elements-causal-inference) (available through Open Access) also covers structural causal models, and includes several chapters explicitly drawing connections between causal inference and machine learning.]
+In [Causality and invariance](#causality-and-invariance), we will discuss some techniques that are bridging the gap between a full causal model and the supervised learning setup we use in problems like churn prediction.

 #### When do we need interventions?

 When do we need to concern ourselves with intervention and causality?
 If all we want to do is predict, and to do so with high accuracy (or whatever model performance metric we care about), then we should use everything at our disposal to do so.
 That means making use of all the variables that may correlate with the outcome we’re trying to predict, and it doesn’t matter that they don’t cause the outcome.
-Correlation is not causation, but correlation is still predictive,^[We will examine the nuances of this statement in the next chapter.
-Correlation is predictive in distribution.] and supervised learning excels at discovering subtle correlations.
+Correlation is not causation, but correlation is still predictive,^[We will examine the nuances of this statement in [Causality and invariance](#causality-and-invariance).
+Correlation is predictive _in distribution_.] and supervised learning excels at discovering subtle correlations.

 Some situations in which this pure supervised learning approach is useful:
 - We want to predict when a machine in our factory will fail.